usnistgov/800-63-3/sp800-63a/sec4_ial.md

 Any such "virtual in-person" identity proofing and enrollment transaction SHALL meet the following requirements, in addition to the IAL 3 validation and verification requirements specified in [Section 5.2.
 Identity Evidence Validation](#validate) and [Section 5.3.
 Identity Verification](#verify):

 1. The CSP SHALL monitor the entire identity proofing transaction, from which the applicant SHALL NOT depart during the identity proofing session.
 For example, by a continuous high-resolution video transmission of the applicant.
-2. The CSP SHAll require all actions taken by the applicant during the enrollment and identity proofing process are visible.
+2. The CSP SHALL require all actions taken by the applicant during the enrollment and identity proofing process are visible.
 4. All digital verification of evidence (e.g., via chip or wireless technologies) SHALL be performed by scanners and sensors that are integrated into the solution and in the entire field of view of the camera and the remote, live operator.
 5. Collection of biometrics SHALL be done in such a way that ensures that the biometric is collected from the applicant, and not another individual.
 All biometric requirements in [SP 800-63B, Section 5.2.3 Biometric Considerations](sp800-63b.html/#biometric_use) apply.
 6. The CSP SHALL have a live operator participate remotely with the applicant for the entirety of the identity proofing and registration session.